ibm-cloud-docs/vpc/storage_overview.md

 ## {{site.data.keyword.filestorage_vpc_short}}
 {: #vpc-file-storage-overview}

 {{site.data.keyword.filestorage_vpc_short}} provides NFS-based file storage services.
 You create file shares in an availability zone within a region.
-You can share them with multiple virtual server instances within the same zone across multiple VPCs.
+You can share them with multiple virtual server instances or bare metal servers within the same zone across multiple VPCs.

 By using this service, you can: